levan92/cocojson/docs/viz.md

 # Visualise

 Visualise annotations onto images.
 Best used for sanity check.

+Category id is written on the bounding box.
+Also, track id (t*), occlusion flag (oc) and iscrowd flag (cr) will be written if applicable/true

 Options:
 - Write out to directory (through `--outdir`)